raguay/MyLaunchBarActions/README.md

 This is my public repository for [LaunchBar 6](http://www.obdev.at/) Actions.
 My current actions are:

+Quiver Snippets
+---

+This action allows you to create and manage snippets in the **[Quiver](http://happenapps.com/#quiver)** application.
+When you load the action, send either your Quiver Library file or a shared Snippets notebook file to the action.
+That will configure the action and give you the option of loaded the Default note and the sample snippets.
+It also allows you to load the help files in to **Quiver**.
+Please refer to the help file for more information.

 Quick Load and Quick Load Options
 ---